AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 .. code:: cs

-	QiSecurityHandler securityHandler =
+	SdsSecurityHandler securityHandler =
-		new QiSecurityHandler(resource, tenantId, aadInstanceFormat, clientId, clientKey);
+		new SdsSecurityHandler(resource, tenantId, aadInstanceFormat, clientId, clientKey);
 			HttpClient httpClient = new HttpClient(securityHandler)
 			{
 				BaseAddress = new Uri(address)
 			};

-Note that Qi returns a status of 302 (Found), when metadata collisions exist.
+Note that Sds returns a status of 302 (Found), when metadata collisions exist.
 The HttpClient auto-redirect, which automatically issues a GET when receiving a 302, will result in an unauthorized response.
 Because HttpClient does not retain the authorization token on a redirect, it is recommended that auto redirect be disabled.

-Create a QiType
+Create an SdsType
 ---------------

-To use Qi, you define QiTypes that describe the kinds of data you want to store in QiStreams.
-QiTypes are the model that define QiStreams.
+To use Sds, you define SdsTypes that describe the kinds of data you want to store in SdsStreams.
+SdsTypes are the model that define SdsStreams.
-QiTypes can define simple atomic types, such as integers, floats, or strings, or they can define complex types by grouping other QiTypes.
-For more information about QiTypes, refer to the `Qi documentation <https://cloud.osisoft.com/documentation>`__.
+SdsTypes can define simple atomic types, such as integers, floats, or strings, or they can define complex types by grouping other SdsTypes.
+For more information about SdsTypes, refer to the `Sds documentation <https://cloud.osisoft.com/documentation>`__.

-In the sample code, the QiType representing WaveData is defined in the BuildWaveDataType method of Program.cs.
+In the sample code, the SdsType representing WaveData is defined in the BuildWaveDataType method of Program.cs.
 WaveData contains properties of integer and double atomic types.
-The constructions begins by defining a base QiType for each atomic type and then defining Properties of those atomic types.
+The constructions begins by defining a base SdsType for each atomic type and then defining Properties of those atomic types.

 .. code:: cs

-	QiType intQiType = new QiType
+	SdsType intSdsType = new SdsType
 	{
-		Id = "intQiType",
+		Id = "intSdsType",
-		QiTypeCode = QiTypeCode.Int32
+		SdsTypeCode = SdsTypeCode.Int32
 	};

-	QiType doubleQiType = new QiType
+	SdsType doubleSdsType = new SdsType
 	{
-		Id = "doubleQiType",
+		Id = "doubleSdsType",
-		QiTypeCode = QiTypeCode.Double
+		SdsTypeCode = SdsTypeCode.Double
 	};

-	QiTypeProperty orderProperty = new QiTypeProperty
+	SdsTypeProperty orderProperty = new SdsTypeProperty
 	{
 		Id = "Order",
-		QiType = intQiType,
+		SdsType = intSdsType,
 		IsKey = true
 	};

-	QiTypeProperty tauProperty = new QiTypeProperty
+	SdsTypeProperty tauProperty = new SdsTypeProperty
 	{
 		Id = "Tau",
-		QiType = doubleQiType
+		SdsType = doubleSdsType
 	};

-These properties are assembled into a collection and assigned to the Properties property of a new QiType object:
+These properties are assembled into a collection and assigned to the Properties property of a new SdsType object:

 .. code:: cs

-	QiType waveType = new QiType
+	SdsType waveType = new SdsType
 	{
 		Id = id,
 		Name = "WaveData",
-		Properties = new List<QiTypeProperty>
+		Properties = new List<SdsTypeProperty>
 		{
 			orderProperty,
 			tauProperty,